 For the past few months I’ve been working on a book oriented towards people in nonprofit marketing.
 There’s a huge potential for those in the nonprofit industry to learn more about the nuts and bolts of marketing: common business principles aren’t often put to enough use in the world of nonprofits, and it would be a smart move for a lot of entities to consider integrating more sustainable practices in their operations.
-Continue reading Nonprofit Marketing: Telling Stories With Faces
+Continue reading Organizational Marketing: Telling Stories With Faces

 The largest slum in South Africa, Khayelitsha, is a township just outside Cape Town.
 It’s composed of around 400,000 residents, most of which are Xhosa.

 It’s so much different from the expected mental image of an African slum, as it’s both on the beach and cold and windy.
 Residents walk around in parkas rather than t-shirts, at least in the winter, and the ground is white sand rather than clay or mud.
 Continue reading Khayelitsha, South Africa